LogtalkDotOrg/logtalk3/manuals/sources/refman/control/delegate_message_1.rst

 This control construct allows the programmer to send a message to an object while preserving the original sender.
 It is mainly used in the definition of object handlers for unknown messages.
-This functionality is usually know as *delegation* but be aware that this is an overloaded word that can mean different things in different object-oriented programming languages.
+This functionality is usually known as *delegation* but be aware that this is an overloaded word that can mean different things in different object-oriented programming languages.